|Quick Facts: Biological Technicians|

 |Work Experience in a Related Occupation||None|

 Biological technicians help biological and medical scientists conduct laboratory tests and experiments.

 Biological technicians typically work in laboratories.
 Most biological technicians work full time.

 Biological technicians typically need a bachelor’s degree in biology or a closely related field.
 It is important for prospective biological technicians to gain laboratory experience while in school.

-Employment of biological technicians is projected to grow 14 percent from 2010 to 2020, as fast as the average for all occupations.
+Employment of biological technicians is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
 Continued growth in biotechnology and medical research is expected to increase demand for these workers.

 Compare the job duties, education, job growth, and pay of biological technicians with similar occupations.

 Learn more about biological technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.